 3.2 Create an extracted action by creating a new action

-The following steps describe how to create an extracted action for deleting an expense in the company expenses app:
+The following steps describe how to create an extracted action for deleting an expense in a company expenses app:

 The actions needed to delete an expense are Click DataGrid row, Click Widget and Confirm Dialog.